 1998 - Michael Owen scored his first World Cup goal to draw England level against Romania in Toulouse.
 He later hit a post after England had gone behind again, but could not prevent them losing 2-1.
 Fellow red Paul Ince also played.

 2014 – Future red Divock Origi scored his first senior goal in Belgium’s 1-0 defeat of Russia in a group game in Rio de Janeiro.
 Ex-reds Raúl Meireles and Carl Medjani were also in World Cup action that day.

-2018 – Future red Xherdan Shaqiri netted as Switzerland beat Serbia 2-1 in a group game in Russia.
+2018 – Xherdan Shaqiri netted as Switzerland beat Serbia 2-1 in a group game in Russia, his last goal for his country before joining the reds.
 On the same day, ex-red Philippe Coutinho scored in his third consecutive international as Brazil bet Costa Rica 2-0.
 Roberto Firmino, future red Alisson Becker and ex-red Victor Moses also featured in the World Cup that day.

 1982 - Scotland were eliminated from the World Cup Finals in Spain after failing to win their last group game in Málaga, despite leading for 45 minutes.
 Skipper Graeme Souness scored a late equaliser in their 2-2 draw with the USSR.
 Alan Hansen and future red John Wark also featured.